 the composition of raw materials for every item in the second class which must be produced,

 while minimizing the total inventory cost.

-The company developed a decision support system for this monthly decision process, which is developed based on an optimization model.
-We accommodate all criteria in one objective function, so our optimization model can be categorized as mix-integer linear programming.
+The optimization model we derive in this paper can be categorized as a multi-product multi-period raw material selection and composition, and order quantity problem, which we write as a mixed integer linear programming.
+The optimization model and its solution method are the backbones of the decision support system since it defines the problem space and guides the search for the optimal solution.

 2. Production Planning and Inventory Control for Raw Materials

 As mentioned above, the company deals with six raw material suppliers.
 The decision process for supplier selection and order allocation is carried out every month based on the results of demand forecasting at the beginning of the year and production performance in the previous month.
 From this demand forecasting process, the company then makes the purchase and sales agreements with all six suppliers concerning the one-year minimum purchase, unit price, and minimum one-month delivery.
-The serial process in one calendar year can be seen in figure 1.
+The serial process in one calendar year can be seen in Figure 1.
 At the beginning of the month, the company forecasts the demand for items in the following month.

 Figure 1.
-One-year production planning and inventory control
+An illustration of the production planning, supplier selection, and order allocation processes in one year

 From the estimated monthly demand for items obtained from the yearly forecasting process, we can directly find out the estimated monthly total demand for raw materials in one year.
 In practice, this one-month estimated demand must be reviewed due to several things, such as production in the previous month experiencing disruptions, sudden additional requests due to flash sales practices in e-commerce, and others.
 Reviewing the one-month demand and determining the production schedule we call production planning for one month.